eyalsegev123/PDFCloudConverter/README.md

 Lior Hagay - 314872367

 ## **Overview**
-PDF Cloud Converter is a distributed cloud-based system for converting PDF documents into different formats (TXT, IMG, or HTML).
+PDF Cloud Converter is a distributed cloud-based system for converting PDF documents (their first page) into different formats (TXT, IMG, or HTML).
 It works by running LocalApps to upload tasks to AWS.
 A Manager instance on AWS handles task distribution to Worker instances, which process the PDF files.
 Once the tasks are completed, the Manager merges the results and sends them back to the LocalApp, which generates an HTML file with links to the converted files.

 ## **Features**
 Distributed cloud-based system using AWS S3, SQS, and EC2.